zacharyvunguyen/End-to-End-Vertex-AI-Pipeline-for-Fraud-Detection/README.md

 ## Overview
 The AI-based Fraud Detection System leverages Google Cloud's Vertex AI to deploy the most effective machine learning models for detecting fraudulent transactions in credit card data.
 This project encapsulates a workflow of training, evaluating, and deploying machine learning models in a cohesive pipeline, ensuring the deployment of the most accurate model available for fraud detection.
 ![Completed Pipeline.gif](Media%2FCompleted%20Pipeline.gif)
-## Pipeline

-### Deploying the Current Best Model to an Endpoint
+## Pipeline: Deploying the Best Performing Model to an Endpoint
-The project structure organizes experiments in notebooks, each representing different machine learning techniques applied to the same dataset.
-This arrangement facilitates:
-- Collaboration among multiple coworkers on the same project.
-- Exploration of different approaches at various times.
-- Continuous development and comparison of multiple techniques in parallel.

-Each model iteration is registered in the Vertex AI Model Registry with a consistent label for `series`.
-This allows for routine evaluation of all model iterations to select the "current" best model for the domain.
+## Purpose
+This Vertex AI Pipeline orchestrates the selection, deployment, and real-time monitoring of the highest-performing machine learning model from a pool of candidates.
+Designed to support a dynamic and collaborative model development environment, it ensures that only the most accurate and relevant models are deployed for fraud detection tasks.

+## Context
+The development and refinement of machine learning models for fraud detection is a continuous process that benefits from diverse approaches and collective expertise.
+This pipeline facilitates:

+- **Collaborative Development:** Allows multiple team members to contribute models using varied techniques.
+- **Iterative Improvement:** Supports ongoing enhancement of models based on performance evaluations.
+- **Unified Management:** Models are systematically managed with a shared `series` label in the Vertex AI Model Registry, simplifying identification and comparison.

-#### Workflow Overview
+## Workflow
+The pipeline is structured into key phases to streamline the model lifecycle management:

-1. **Candidate Selection Path:**
+### 1. Candidate Selection
-   - Fetch the list of candidate models from Vertex AI Model Registry, filtered by `labels.series={SERIES}` and `version_alias=default`.
+- **Registry Query:** Fetch models tagged with the `series` label and the `default` version alias from the Vertex AI Model Registry.
-   - Asynchronously loop over the list of candidate models to log metrics such as evaluation scores, confusion matrices, and ROC curves.
-   - Select the best candidate model based on the gathered metrics.

-2. **Current Model Review Path:**
-   - Verify the existence of an endpoint, or create one if necessary.
+- **Performance Evaluation:** Execute parallel assessments of candidates focusing on key metrics like accuracy, ROC curves, and confusion matrices.
-   - Identify the deployed model receiving the most traffic.
+- **Model Selection:** Identify the model that exhibits superior performance across the evaluation criteria.

-   - If a model is currently deployed, gather its evaluation metrics.
+### 2. Deployment and Monitoring
-   - If no model is deployed, proceed to deploy the best candidate model on the endpoint.
+- **Endpoint Management:** Evaluate the existing deployment state; if no model is actively deployed, initialize a new endpoint.

-3. **Compare and Update Path:**
+- **Model Comparison:** For an active deployment, compare the newly selected model against the current one in terms of traffic and performance metrics.
-   - If the best candidate model outperforms the currently deployed model, replace the deployed model with the best candidate model.
+- **Model Update:** Should the new model outperform the existing deployment, proceed to update the endpoint with the selected model, ensuring optimal performance.

+## Benefits
+Implementing this pipeline via Vertex AI offers significant advantages:

+- **Seamless Automation:** Reduces manual intervention in the model selection and deployment processes.
+- **Operational Efficiency:** Leverages serverless architecture to minimize resource overhead and expedite executions.
+- **Enhanced Collaboration:** Centralizes model contributions and evaluations, fostering a productive team environment.
+- **Continuous Monitoring:** Incorporates ongoing performance tracking to maintain and enhance model accuracy.

 #### Pipeline Implementation
 This approach has been materialized into a Vertex AI Pipeline, enabling a serverless execution of the entire workflow.
 Each step of the outlined workflow is encapsulated into components that interact through defined inputs and outputs.